ak2yny/Official-Character-Pack-v2-for-Ultimate-Alliance/README.md

 To install the mod correctly:
 1. Back up your files - the mod overwrites many important game files, including herostat.
-   Alternatively install and/or use Mod Organizer 2 (https://marvelmods.com/forum/index.php/topic,10809.msg199944.html#msg199944).
+   Alternatively install and/or use [Mod Organizer 2](https://marvelmods.com/forum/index.php/topic,10809.msg199944.html#msg199944).
 2. Extract/unpack the contents of this archive to ..\Activision\Marvel - Ultimate Alliance (i.e. the main directory of MUA).
 3. If it asks you to confirm file replace (or similar), click "Yes to all" (or similar), assuming that you have backed up your files already.
 If you haven't backed up your files, then click "No" and back up your files now.*
 4. Wait for it to unpack.
 5. The mod is now ready.
 Some changes don't work correctly until you start a new game.
 Existing saves don't work with the OCP.

 6. The default OCP herostat contains Captain Marvel, Hawkeye, Hulk and Moon Knight (in addition to the 23 default characters).
-   You can swap in other characters with OpenHeroSelect (https://marvelmods.com/forum/index.php/topic,10597) or follow this tutorial: https://marvelmods.com/forum/index.php/topic,10809
+   You can swap in other characters with [OpenHeroSelect](https://marvelmods.com/forum/index.php/topic,10597) or follow this tutorial: https://marvelmods.com/forum/index.php/topic,10809
     With the 36 Roster Hack it's possible to use all official characters of MUA at once.
     Find all herostats here: https://github.com/TheRealPSV/OpenHeroSelect/tree/master/mua/xml